mlmaster06/NGOConnect/README.md

 ## Introduction

-Helping Hands is a web application that bridges the gap between donors and NGOs by offering an intuitive interface for browsing and selecting charitable organizations to support financially.
+NGOConnect is a web application that bridges the gap between donors and NGOs by offering an intuitive interface for browsing and selecting charitable organizations to support financially.
 The website showcases a curated list of NGOs, each with detailed information about their mission, projects, and impact.
 Users can make donations through a secure payment gateway and also track their donation history.

 ## Features